libapps/libapps-mirror/nassh/doc/chromeos-crosh.md

    This is critical for debugging network connectivity issues.
 It also means we can avoid a "go install this tool" step from diagnostic procedures.

+## SSH command

-   The crosh shell happens to include an "ssh" command.
-Many people use this on a daily basis for reasons other than Chrome OS diagnosis.
-This was a stop-gap solution that worked well for a while.
-However, the crosh ssh command is no longer recommended for use as a daily ssh client.
-You should migrate to the new "Secure Shell" application instead.
+   The crosh shell used to include an "ssh" command.
+For security and stability reasons, you must use the "Secure Shell" application instead.
+   See below.

-2. The "Secure Shell" application.
+## The "Secure Shell" application.

    The Secure Shell application is a dedicated ssh client that works on Chrome OS as well as Chrome on other platforms.